MarvellinusVincent/Arctic-Depth-Zed/README.md

   ❄️ Arctic Depth Theme for Zed
 </h1>
 <p align="center">
   A sleek, high-contrast dark blue theme designed for developers who love rich blues and a futuristic aesthetic.
 It combines deep oceanic tones with crisp Arctic highlights to create a visually striking yet comfortable coding environment.
+Also available on <a href="https://marketplace.visualstudio.com/items?itemName=MarvellinusVincent.arctic-depth">VS Code</a>, <a href="https://plugins.jetbrains.com/plugin/27074-arcticdepth/">JetBrains</a>, and <a href="https://www.npmjs.com/package/arctic-depth">npm</a>
 </p>

 ![screenshot](images/screenshot_zed.png)